There are now 3 possible online modes for units:

 - This unit provides students with hands-on experience in field research, group work and leadership with an explicit focus on geographical and planning problems.
 The unit requires students, working independently and in small groups, to undertake a field-based research project on a geography/urban planning-related issue in a designated location.
 Students are required to (i) undertake background research on the field site; (ii) design and implement appropriate research methods/tools to collect relevant primary data; (iii) analyse and interpret all primary and secondary data collected; and (iv) present their research plan/strategy and results in a written report and/or presentation.

-- Students are able to (1) independent desktop research, analysis and write-up; (2) design/implement research strategy, analyse data and present results orally and textually; and (3) learn to work independently, collaboratively and effectively in order to ensure timely delivery of research outputs..
+- Students are able to (1) conduct independent desktop research, analysis and write-up; (2) implement a research strategy, analyse data and present results orally and textually; and (3) demonstrate ability to work independently, collaboratively and effectively in order to ensure timely delivery of research outputs..

 - Unit Coordinator(s)